Researchers try to break vicious circles

 ADHD makes life difficult in many ways and can easily lead to exclusion and social problems.
 Although most people with ADHD cope well nevertheless, research shows that they are at greater risk of turning to alcohol and substance abuse and crime.

-Psychiatrist Ylva Ginsberg, also a doctoral student at the Department of Clinical Neuroscience, is heading up a research project with the Swedish Prison and Probation Service that is looking into ADHD in men in Norrtälje prison.
+Psychiatrist Ylva Ginsberg, also a researcher at the Department of Clinical Neuroscience, is heading up a research project with the Swedish Prison and Probation Service that is looking into ADHD in men in Norrtälje prison.
 Ginsberg's experience in investigating and treating people with ADHD meant that it felt right for her to take charge of the project.